-What Makes a Good Activity for High School Spanish?
+- What Makes a Good High School Spanish Activity?

 1. Describe People to Police as a Crime Scene Witness

-This activity is great for getting students talking to one another and practicing their descriptions of people.
+This activity is great for getting students to talk to one another and practicing their descriptions of people.
 You’ll need at least one picture of a person for every student, and a few spares if you want things to be more challenging.

 Explain to your students that they are going to help solve a crime.
 Split the students into pairs.
 In each pair, one student will be a policeman and one student will be a witness.
-Call the witnesses to the front of the classroom, and have the police officers turn their back.
+Call the witnesses to the front of the classroom and have the police officers turn their backs.

 Give each witness a picture of a person to look at.
 Tell them that the person they are looking at is a criminal.
 Once they’ve had some time to memorize the picture, they can go back to their seats.
 Then you can put all of the pictures up on the board, as well as a couple of red herrings (those extra pictures) if you want to make it more difficult!

-Now the police officers must ask their witness questions in order to discover who their criminal is.
-If your class can handle the extra element, it’s fun to give the police officers a notepad and have them make a sketch based on the witnesses descriptions.
+Now the police officers must ask their witnesses questions in order to discover who their criminal is.
+If your class can handle the extra element, it’s fun to give the police officers a notepad and have them make a sketch based on the witnesses’ descriptions.